David L. Barnes

-David Leonard Barnes (January 28, 1760 – November 3, 1812) was a United States district judge of the United States District Court for the District of Rhode Island and a party and attorney in the first United States Supreme Court decision, West v.
+David Leonard Barnes (January 28, 1760 – November 3, 1812) was a United States district judge of the United States District Court for the District of Rhode Island and the winning party and the winning attorney in the first United States Supreme Court decision, West v.
 Barnes (1791).

 Education and career

 Born on January 28, 1760, in Scituate, Province of Massachusetts Bay, British America, Barnes graduated from Harvard University in 1780 and read law in 1783.
-He entered private practice in Taunton, Massachusetts from 1783 to 1793.
-He continued private practice in Providence, Rhode Island from 1793 to 1802.
+He entered private practice in Taunton, Massachusetts, from 1783 to 1793.
+He continued private practice in Providence, Rhode Island, from 1793 to 1802.
 He was United States Attorney for the District of Rhode Island from 1797 to 1801.

 West v.
 Barnes

 Barnes won the case of West v.
 Barnes (1791) representing himself and his wife's family after being admitted to the Supreme Court bar that morning.

 Federal judicial service

 Barnes received a recess appointment from President Thomas Jefferson on April 30, 1801, to a seat on the United States District Court for the District of Rhode Island vacated by Judge Benjamin Bourne.
 He was nominated to the same position by President Jefferson on January 6, 1802.
 He was confirmed by the United States Senate on January 26, 1802, and received his commission the same day.
 His service terminated on November 3, 1812, due to his death in Providence.
-He was interred at Swan Point Cemetery in Providence.